Suhas7/361C-TermProject/readme.md

 1. call "make" in the command line
 2. to run: ./termProject <filename.txt>  <type of sort>

+The type of sort should be in this set: {brick, radix, merge, quick, bitonic}
+The number of threads is defined in common.h

 Note: in the input file follow the format: 1, 2, 3, 5.
-      the type of sort should be in this set: {brick, radix, merge, quick, bitonic}